 Once your account is set up, you need to start creating 'Pins'.
 This isn't difficult but in order to get them seen and shared you need to optimise both your 'Boards' and your 'Pins' properly.
 Using keywords in your 'Board' titles and in the description section of your 'Pins' can help you get found when other users are searching for your products or topics etc. Keep these short but descriptive.
 If the image is something from your own website, definitely use your business name in the description as this will follow the image around Pinterest for everyone to see.

 Tag other Pinterest users into your pins by using “@username” in your descriptions.
 You can network with other professionals and businesses in your field by using this feature and don't forget to add a 'Follow me on Pinterest button' to your website.
+You can find out more about building customer loyalty on social media here.

 Posting consistently rather than haphazardly will help you maximise your exposure as does 'Liking' and 'Commenting' on other people's 'Pins' and of course 'Repinning' them too.
 'Repinning' is highly encouraged and is basically just sharing someone else’s pin with your followers.
 The person whose image you 'Repin' gets notified via email, and they also get a credit on your 'Pin', which increases their following.